Carroll Community School District

 Carroll Community School District is a public school district headquartered in Carroll, Iowa.

 The district, entirely within Carroll County, serves Carroll, Breda, Dedham, Halbur, Lidderdale, and Willey, as well as most of Templeton.
 The mascot of the Carroll Community School District is the Carroll Tigers.
+School mascots and associated imagery play a significant role in fostering community identity and school spirit within rural districts.

+History

+In 1974, the Carroll district, the Manning Community School District, and the Eden Township School District and the Templeton Independent School District decided that the Eden and Templeton districts would be divided between the Carroll and Manning districts; Carroll got about 89% and 75%, respectively, of the land of the Templeton and Eden districts, with the Manning district taking the remainders.

+The Carroll district sold the Templeton school to the town government for $3,700.